 - International English Language Testing System (IELTS).
 Have your official score report sent to the program office.
 Tests must not be more than 2 years old and have a minimum score of 6.5.

-- Completion of a program for learning English as a second language at a regionally accredited, U.S. institution of higher learning, such as English as a Second Language (ESL), or the Learning English for Academic Purposes (LEAP) program at Weber State University.
+- Completion of a program for learning English as a second language at a regionally accredited, U.S. institution of higher learning, such as English as a Second Language (ESL).
+Have transcripts sent to the program office.

 4. Evaluated transcripts